JorisMeester/matching-application/README.md

 MONGODB_PASSWORD=yourPassword
 ```

-And to run the server run the following command in the terminal:
+And to run the server enter the following command in the terminal:

 `npm start`